amoncaldas/WPP/webapp/README.md

   - Inside the fragments folder there is a sub-folder called `forms` where form components must be stored.
   - **highlighted components**:
     - `user` is a form component that is used in user registration and user profile update.
-    - `ors-map` - a map component using vue-leaflet that renders a map based on a `ORS API response data`.
-Each API endpoint supported must have a corresponding data extractor in *fragments/ors-map/services/map-data-extractor/`{version}`/extractor-file-name.js* and must be referred in *fragments/ors-map/services/map-builder.js*.
-There is an dictionary in *fragments/ors-map/services/map-builder.js:getMapDataExtractor* that is responsible for mapping the API version to ors map extractor version.
-Currently the ors map extractor `V1` supports API versions `4.5` and `4.7`.
-    - `ors-table` - a table component using vuetify v-data-table that renders a table based on a `ORS API response data`.
-Each API endpoint supported must have a corresponding data extractor in *fragments/ors-table/services/table-data-extractor/`{version}`/extractor-file-name.js* and must be referred in *fragments/ors-map/services/table-builder.js*.
-There is an dictionary in *fragments/ors-map/services/map-builder.js:getTableDataExtractor* that is responsible for mapping the API version to ors map extractor version.
-Currently the ors map extractor `V1` supports API versions `4.5` and `4.7`.
 - `i18n` - where the lang/culture resources and the lang loader resides (each page or fragment can have its own  i18n files)
 - `pages` - where the app pages that are rendered based in a route should be put.
 The structure and files of a page inside the pages folder is:
   - my-page-name (folder)